SAP/InfraBox-cli/README.md

     infrabox run <job-name>

 ## Push a Job
-To be able to use infrabox push you have to [create a project](https://infrabox.ninja/docs/#create-upload-project) in the InfraBox Dashboard and [create an auth token](https://infrabox.ninja/docs/#create-auth-token) for it.
+To be able to use infrabox push you have to create a project in the InfraBox Dashboard and create an auth token for it.

 Auth Token and InfraBox API Host must be set as environment variables.
-If you want to use the infrabox.ninja playground use `INFRABOX_URL=https://infrabox.ninja`.

     export INFRABOX_CLI_TOKEN=<YOUR_ACCESS_TOKEN>
     export INFRABOX_URL=<INFRABOX_URL>